leo-alvarenga/quoth.nvim/README.md

 # quoth.nvim

-A dead simple, dependency-free random quote provider for Neovim.
-Lazy-loads quotes on demand and supports custom quote tables and filtering by tags.
+A robust, highly configurable, dependency-free random quote provider for Neovim, capable of lazy-loading quotes on demand and supports custom quote tables and filtering by tags.

 Use it for: